tferi99/csvprocessor/README.md

 1. Generate model and mapping startegy JAVA by input CSV.
 2. Move Java classes into custom processor package (org.ftoth.cvsproc.&lt;CustProc&gt;)
 3.

-## General behavior
-Generally groups of records are processed.
-A group is built from records which have the same ID (Object.equals()).
-ID of a record is created/retrieved by implementation of CsvGroupProcessor.getGroupIdFromBean().

-A group is processed if validation criterias are passed ()

 ## grp2
 Requirement: